chiphuyen/sotawhat/README.md

 # sotawhat

+To see the live demo of this project, you can try in this [link](https://sotawhat.herokuapp.com/#/)

 This script runs using Python 3.

 First, install the required packages.
 This script only requires ``nltk`` and ``PyEnchant``.